Nature-based Solutions Senior Project Officer

 The gross annual salary for this position is 34.680 EUR subject to deductions for social security contributions and health insurance, and before tax.

-• Minimum of 10 years of professional experience in a field related to natural resource management, climate change, or related fields, with at least 5 years in an international setting;
+• Minimum of 7 years of professional experience in natural resource management, climate change adaptation, disaster risk reduction or related fields, with at least 5 years in an international setting;

 • Work experience in Eastern Europe, North and Central Asia with particular emphasis on the Western Balkans;